Azure/azure-sdk/docs/python/introduction.md

     ...
 ```

-{% include requirement/MUST %} use keyword-only arguments for arguments that have no obvious ordering.
+{% include requirement/MUST id="python-codestyle-kwargs" %} use keyword-only arguments for arguments that have no obvious ordering.

 ```python
 # Yes - `source` and `dest` have logical order, `recurse` and `overwrite` do not.